The question of domicile is important because it determines your tax liability in each state.

 To have the centre of your economic interests in France means that you make your main financial investments there, that your main place of business is there or that you manage your business affairs from France.
 Therefore, you could be fiscally domiciled in France even if you own no property there at all.

-If the French state considers that you are fiscally domiciled in France, then you will be liable for income tax, wealth tax (if applicable) and other taxes in France.
-Also, you will be subject to French succession law on your assets wherever they are based, with the exception of real property (bricks and mortar) based in other countries.
-This means that you lose the freedom of testamentary disposition that you would have in England.
+If the French state considers that you are fiscally domiciled in France, then you may be liable for income tax, social taxes, wealth tax (if applicable) and other taxes in France.
+Also, your heirs will be subject to French succession law on your assets situated in France as well as your moveable assets wherever they are situated, unless you take certain steps .

 If you want to live in France, then it seems reasonable that you must accept the French law and way of life.
-However, some people may want to retain a foot in both camps, such as those who are retired, own property in both countries and want to spend equal time in both.
+However, some people may want to retain a foot in both camps, such as those who are retired, own property in both countries and want to spend some time in both.
 For those people, it might be worth giving some thought to exactly how they are going to split their time in order to avoid fiscal domicile in France.

 © France Legal Ltd 2021